 How Can You Keep From Spreading Cryptosporidiosis?

-Everyone should do their part to keep Crypto at bay.
-You can help to prevent the spread of this disease.
+Everyone should do their part to keep the spread of this disease at bay.
 By taking some simple steps, you can help to ensure a clean and safe swim for everyone in the pool.

 - Wash your hands often.
 Be sure to use soap and water, since alcohol-based hand sanitizers are not effective in killing this parasite.